 Washington, DC 20202-5901

-Contact Skilled New Jersey Attorneys About the Family Educational Rights and Privacy Act (“FERPA”)
+Contact a Skilled New Jersey Team About the Family Educational Rights and Privacy Act (“FERPA”)

 For experienced and aggressive representation in Family Educational Rights and Privacy Act matters, contact Mark Law Firm, to schedule an appointment.
 Call 908-375-6767, 908-375-6767, 201-431-7541 or toll free 888-734-8287, or contact the firm online for advice, support and compassionate counsel.